open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 applications.

 **Sample Trace** The sample trace output has three items: "hey there!", "Hello-Salutations" and "Hello".
-Because each request's context has the same trace ID, all of the infornation can be tied together.
-This provides a trail through the requests' various routes, timestamps and other attributes.
+Because each operation's context has the same trace ID, all of the information can be tied together.
+This provides a trail through the operations' various routes, timestamps and other attributes.

 ```json
 {